-Last updated on May 30th, 2018
+Last updated on July 6th, 2019

 Memorial Day marks the official start of summer for most Minnesotans.
 This is when school lets out, road construction comes out in force, and for me, it’s the start of the Minnesota Road Trip season.
 Ok, so I take trips in the spring, fall, and winter too.
 But Summer Road Trips in Minnesota is where it all started.
 I’ve put together a list of 28 different ways to make sure you get the most out of your summer vacation.
 If you are looking for a Day Trip to take, or full-fledged weekend road trips from Minneapolis to start off your adventure.
 These are only thing that can do during Summer.

 28 Minnesota Road Trip Ideas